williammcintosh/aws-terraform-project/README.md

 ### 10. Create Postgres Secret in AWS

-You need to create a username and password for you postgres database:
 In your AWS console navigate to:

 1. AWS Secrets Manager > click on [Store New Secret].